TYPO3-Documentation/TYPO3CMS-Guide-Installation/Documentation/MigrateToComposer/MigrationSteps.rst

 A project will often contain custom extensions, and at the least a :ref:`sitepackage <t3sitepackage:start>` that provides the TYPO3-related project templates and configuration.

-Before TYPO3 v12, this extensions were stored in a directory like :file:`typo3conf/ext/my_sitepackage`.
+Before TYPO3 v12, these extensions were stored in a directory like :file:`typo3conf/ext/my_sitepackage`.
-In Composer mode, you can easily add a custom repository within your project of the type `path`, so that you can require your sitepackage as if it was a normal package.
-You would not need to put it into a distinct Git or remote Composer repository.
+In Composer mode, you can easily add a custom repository within your project of the type `path`.
+This allows you to require your sitepackage as if it was a normal package.
+By doing this, you do not need to publish your sitepackage to a repository like GitHub, or publish a package on Packagist.

 Usually these extensions are saved in a directory like :file:`<project_root>/packages/` or :file:`<project_root>/extensions/` (and no longer in :file:`typo3conf/ext/`), so you would use: